Find out the features and benefits of investing in Small Cap Mutual Funds, the investment strategies, risks and more.

 - Funds that can sustain good returns on equity and capital employed.

-- The funds must offer sustainable returns but with lower volatility.
+- Funds that offer sustainable returns but with lower volatility.

-- The funds must aim to generate decent risk-adjusted returns.
+- Funds that aim to generate decent risk-adjusted returns.

-- The funds must have a knack for identifying high growth companies that can transform into tomorrow’s market leaders.
+- Funds that have a knack for identifying high growth companies that have the potential to transform into the market leaders of tomorrow.